-An indexing code, which is a hybrid system, is assigned to each document and used as a search key.
+An indexing code, which is a hybrid system, is assigned to each documents and used as a search key.

-An F-term derived by reclassifying or subdividing the IPC for each specified technical field from various technical standpoints (purpose, purpose of use, structure, material, manufacturing method, processing method, control means, etc.) is assigned to each document and used as a search key.
+Furthermore, an F-term derived by reclassifying or subdividing the IPC for each predetermined technical fields from a variety of technical standpoints (purpose, usage, structure, material, manufacturing method, processing method, control means, etc.) is assigned to each documents and used as search keys.